-Ability of Vacant Potential land supply to meet retail and industrial demand and if not, where this potential shortfall could be accommodated.
+□ Ability of Vacant Potential land supply to meet retail and industrial demand and if not, where this potential shortfall could be accommodated.

-That is 7 storeys in the Commercial Central City Business Zone (28m) and 4 storeys in the Commercial Central City Mixed Use Zone (17m)
+136 That is 7 storeys in the Commercial Central City Business Zone (28m) and 4 storeys in the Commercial Central City Mixed Use Zone (17m)

-Waimakariri to determine its viability.
-Incorporation of the JLL vacant land survey results into the SCGM/WCGM to validate the current supply of commercial and industrial land in Rolleston, Lincoln, Rangiora and Kaiapoi.
-Regular ongoing monitoring of population and employment growth to reality check the rates of uptake and optimisation of business zoned land.
-Additional engagement during the course of preparing the Future Development Strategy.
-Consider the individual demand and supply requirements for commercial land at a township level in Selwyn and Waimakariri Districts.
-Consideration of the supply of land for specific types of commercial development, having regard to the size of parcels (e.g. small format / large format retail).
+- This will require detailed spatial analysis of all Vacant Potential land within Selwyn and Waimakariri to determine its viability. - □ Incorporation of the JLL vacant land survey results into the SCGM/WCGM to validate the current supply of commercial and industrial land in Rolleston, Lincoln, Rangiora and Kaiapoi. - Regular ongoing monitoring of population and employment growth to reality check the rates of uptake and optimisation of business zoned land. - Additional engagement during the course of preparing the Future Development Strategy. - Consider the individual demand and supply requirements for commercial land at a township level in Selwyn and Waimakariri Districts. - Consideration of the supply of land for specific types of commercial development, having regard to the size of parcels (e.g. small format / large format retail).
 This has not been addressed as part of this capacity assessment for SDC and WDC.